Dynamic Movement Intervention

 We will be seeing children using an intensive model of therapy.
 Children will be seen twice daily for 3 weeks, every 3 months.
 We also offer an option for your child to be seen twice daily for 1 week for a boost between intensives or for an introduction to DMI if you would like to try it out.

-You can learn more about DMI, here: https://dmitherapy.com
+You can learn more about Dynamic Movement Intervention (DMI), here: https://dmitherapy.com

-We are very passionate about this new treatment technique and cannot wait to share it with you.
+We are very passionate about this new treatment, intensive and cannot wait to share it with you.
 If you have any questions or would like to learn more, please contact us!